louieyan/r4ds-exercise-solutions/transform.md

 ```
 No. Unlike the last question, time zones are not an issue since we are only
 considering departure times.[^daylight]
-However, the discprencies could be because a flight was scheduled to depart
+However, the discrepancies could be because a flight was scheduled to depart
 before midnight, but was delayed after midnight.
-All of these discrepencies are exactly equal to 1440 (24 hours), and the flights with these discrepencies were scheduled to depart later in the day.
+All of these discrepancies are exactly equal to 1440 (24 hours), and the flights with these discrepancies were scheduled to depart later in the day.

 ```r
 ggplot(filter(flights_deptime, dep_delay_diff > 0),